Preparing for Winter 2020

 Come the spring, the peace of the new season is often shattered by a string of expletives as aforementioned gardeners struggle in vain to get their mowers started.

-It is therefore vital that, before you put your mower way for the winter, you run it completely dry of fuel.
+It is therefore essential that, before you put your mower way over the winter, you run it completely dry of fuel.
 This is less important if you use an alkylate fuel such as Aspen or mix Fuel Fit with your unleaded but it’s still a good idea.
 In the spring fill the mower with fresh fuel.
 Check the oil and make sure it is topped up to the correct level.
 If your mower has a battery start make sure the battery is stored in a frost free environment

 Make sure the mower is completely dry and give the underside of the deck a good brush out to remove any residual grass cuttings – this is particularly important if your mower has a steel deck.
 Tip the mower backwards to access the deck as this will prevent oil contaminating the air filter.